-The Atkins Diet is a popular low-carbohydrate eating plan created in 1972 by cardiologist Robert C. Atkins.
-The Atkins Diet restricts carbs (carbohydrates) while emphasizing protein and fats.
+The Atkins Diet is a popular low-carbohydrate eating plan developed in the 1960s by heart specialist (cardiologist) Robert C. Atkins.
+The Atkins Diet restricts carbs (carbohydrates) while focusing on protein and fats.

-The Atkins Diet has several phases for weight loss and maintenance, starting out with a very low carbohydrate eating plan.
-The Atkins Diet, formally called the Atkins Nutritional Approach, has been detailed in many books and is credited with launching the low-carb diet trend.
+The Atkins Diet has several phases for weight loss and maintenance.
+It starts out with a very low-carbohydrate eating plan.
+The Atkins Diet is formally called the Atkins Nutritional Approach.
+It has been detailed in many books and is credited with starting the low-carb diet trend.

 The purpose of the Atkins Diet is to change your eating habits to help you lose weight and keep it off.
-The Atkins Diet also says it's a healthy lifelong approach to eating, whether you want to lose weight, boost your energy or help improve certain health problems, such as high blood pressure or metabolic syndrome.
+The Atkins Diet also says it's a healthy lifelong approach to eating.
+It says it's a healthy approach whether you want to lose weight, boost your energy or improve health problems, such as high blood pressure or metabolic syndrome.

 You might choose to follow the Atkins Diet because you:

 - Enjoy the types and amounts of food featured in the diet

 - Want a diet that restricts certain carbs to help you lose weight

 - Want to change your overall eating habits

 - Have medical concerns you think the diet can help improve

 - Like the related Atkins Diet products, such as cookbooks, shakes and bars